Overview for Ultimate Crete Explorer

-- Vamos Village consists of wonderful restored houses in the old village centre of Vamos.
+Vamos Village consists of wonderfully restored houses in the old village centre of Vamos.
 The houses are usually separated into smaller independent units.
 In the houses you will find characteristic features in the building, sometimes you find traditional sofa beds.
-Furniture is all in traditional style, but meets today’s demands for comfort.
+Furniture is all in traditional style but meets today’s demands for comfort.
 Hand made traditional embroideries make that you can really feel like a local Cretan citizen of a rural village.
-Every house is unique; there is always a kitchen or kitchenette and a comfortable bath room, a TV and a terrace or garden.
-Some houses also have fire places.
+Every house is unique; there is always a kitchen or kitchenette and a comfortable bathroom, a TV and a terrace or garden.
+Some houses also have fireplaces.

-- In Chora Sfakion you stay in Hotel Xenia, located on the best location in town.
+In Chora Sfakion you stay in Xenia Hotel with the best location in town.
 The tidy rooms are equipped with shower/toilet, a fridge, TV and air-conditioning.
-From the balcony you can enjoy the great view over the bay of Chora Sfakion and the surrounding mountains.
+From the balcony, you can enjoy the great view over the bay of Chora Sfakion and the surrounding mountains.
 The hotel is on the quay, close to the beach, the port and the seaside taverns.
 The hotel also offers a restaurant for evening dinners.
 The restaurant uses local ingredients, such as fish, meat and vegetables, to prepare local specialities.

 Travel for Ultimate Crete ExplorerGo to top of page